alkem-io/client-web/docs/code-guidelines.md

 ### useCallback

 useCallback is actually a shortcut based on `useMemo()`.
 It's created for one particular reason: functions defined in your component body are always new instances, recreated on each render.
 If you pass them as props, the child components props always change.
-However if you wrap those functions in `useCallback`, the functions won't be redeclared unless their dependencies change.
+However if you wrap those functions in `useCallback`, the functions won't be re-declared unless their dependencies change.

 > :warning: **When not to use:**
 > Don't use `useCallback` for the functions that are used in the same component.
 Unless you pass those functions as props, there's no use in `useCallback`.
 It doesn't optimize anything about how the function executes.